CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Paramètres
  `cPoints`
- [in] Un `ULONG32` qui reçoit la taille de la `offsets`, `documents`, `lines`, `columns`, `endLines`, et `endColumns` tableaux.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Un pointeur vers un `ULONG32` qui reçoit la longueur de la mémoire tampon requise pour contenir les points de séquence.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Tableau dans lequel stocker le Microsoft intermediate language (MSIL) offsets à partir du début de la méthode pour les points de séquence.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Tableau dans lequel stocker les documents dans laquelle se trouvent les points de séquence.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Tableau dans lequel stocker les lignes des documents auxquelles figurent les points de séquence.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Tableau dans lequel stocker les colonnes des documents auxquelles figurent les points de séquence.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Tableau de lignes des documents auxquelles la séquence de points de fin.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Tableau de colonnes des documents auxquelles la séquence de points de fin.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi